MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 #### A Linear Model with Multiple Independent Variables

 We can run a more complex model examining the dependency of arrival delay on both day of week and the departure time.
+We’ll estimate the model using the *F* expression to have the *CRSDepTime* variable interpreted as a categorical or factor variable.

+*F()* is not an R function, although it looks like one when used inside ScaleR formulas.
+An *F* expression tells ScaleR to create a factor by creating one level for each integer in the range *(floor(min(x)), floor(max(x)))* and binning all the observations into the resulting set of levels.
+You can look up the *rxFormula* [package help](#get-help) for more information.

-We’ll estimate the model using the *F* expression to have the *CRSDepTime* variable interpreted as a categorical or factor variable. [^3]  By interacting *DayOfWeek* with *F(CRSDepTime)* we are creating a dummy variable for every combination of departure hour and day of the week.
+By interacting *DayOfWeek* with *F(CRSDepTime)* we are creating a dummy variable for every combination of departure hour and day of the week.

 ~~~~
 	arrDelayLm3 <- rxLinMod(ArrDelay ~ DayOfWeek:F(CRSDepTime),